geometric3d/assignment3/README.md

 sift = cv2.xfeatures2d.SIFT_create()

 kp, des = sift.detectAndCompute(gray, None)

+# Compute possible matches in any way you can think of.
 ```
 - Use RANSAC with 7-point algorithm to get `F`.
 - Show the epipolar lines from the estimated `F`.